 The Board consists of qualified individuals with diverse set of skills, experience and knowledge necessary to govern the Company.
 The composition and size of the Board is such that it facilitates the decision making of the Company.

-The Articles of Association of the Company provides for a minimum of two (2) Directors and maximum of 15 Directors.
+The Constitution of the Company provides for a minimum of two (2) Directors and maximum of 15 Directors.
 At any one time, at least two or one-third (1/3), whichever is higher, of the Board members are Independent Directors.
 The Independent Directors provide independent judgment, experience and objectivity without being subordinated to operational considerations.
 They help to ensure that the interests of all shareholders are indeed taken into account by the Board and that the relevant issues are subjected to objective and impartial consideration by the Board.
-The tenure of an Independent Director shall not exceed a cumulative term of 9 years.
+The tenure of an Independent Director shall not exceed a cumulative term of more than 12 years.
+The Independent Director who has served more than 12 years must resign or be re-designated as a Non-Independent Director.

 The Board shall appoint a Senior Independent Director who will also attend to any query or concern raised by shareholders.

-The composition and size of the Board are reviewed from time to time to ensure its effectiveness.3.1.2 Appointment and Re-election
+The composition and size of the Board are reviewed from time to time to ensure its effectiveness.

-The appointment of a new Director is a matter for consideration and decision by the full Board, upon the recommendation from the Nominating & Remuneration Committee (“NRC”).
-In making these recommendations, the NRC will consider the required mix of skills, experience and diversity, including gender, where appropriate, which the Director brings to the Board.
+The appointment of a new Director is a matter for consideration and decision by the full Board, upon the recommendation from the Nominating Committee (“NC”).
+In making these recommendations, the NC will consider the required mix of skills, experience and diversity, including gender diversity with at least 1 woman director, where appropriate, which the Director brings to the Board.

-The Articles of Association of the Company provides that every newly appointed Director be subjected to re-election at the immediate Annual General Meeting (“AGM”).
-Further, one third (1/3) of the Board shall retire from office and be eligible for re-election at every AGM, and all the Directors shall submit themselves for re-election at least every three (3) years.3.1.3 Independent Director
+The Constitution of the Company provides that every newly appointed Director be subjected to re-election at the immediate Annual General Meeting (“AGM”).
+Further, one third (1/3) of the Board shall retire from office and be eligible for re-election at every AGM, and all the Directors shall submit themselves for re-election at least every three (3) years.

 The Board assesses the independence of the Directors annually by taking into consideration their disclosed interests and having regard to the criteria for assessing the independence of Directors under the annual Board Assessment.
-A separate assessment for Independent Directors is also undertaken annually.3.14 New Directorship
+A separate assessment for Independent Directors is also undertaken annually.

 All Board members shall notify the Chairman of the Board before accepting any new directorship.
 The notification shall include an indication of time that will be spent on the new appointment.

-The Chairman shall also notify the Board if he has any new directorship or significant commitments outside the Company.3.2 Board Role
+The Chairman shall also notify the Board if he has any new directorship or significant commitments outside the Company.

 3.2.1 Duties and Responsibilities